zjzshyq/zjzshyq.github.io/USL_final_paper.md

 the result of function Info() shows there is no Missing value and all data are float, not category or character which means feature engineering free.

+Function describe() shows all features which are on a similar scale proving there’s no need to transform the data.

+Function parirplot() from package seaborn can print the correlation between two features.
+The diagonal is the distribution of the feature itself.
+Feature 4 and feature 7 are not paired so well with other features.
+We will deal with them in the next chapter.

 ## 2.2 Item Data
 Item data uses the groceries dataset<a href="#ref_3">[3]</a> which has 38765 rows of the purchase orders of people from grocery stores.